How to Choose an iGaming Platform Provider: 12 Criteria That Actually Matter

 - Do you support Progressive Web App (PWA) installation?

-- What's your approach to frontend customization for mobile?
+- What is your approach to frontend customization for mobile?

 9. Compliance and KYC Tools